drwasho/openbazaar-documentation/02 Getting Started.md

 ### Vagrant

-These instructions download a VirtualBox image (Ubuntu Trusty) and use Vagrant (>=1.3.0) to configure an OpenBazaar node inside the virtual environment.
+These instructions download a VirtualBox image (Ubuntu Trusty) and use Vagrant (>=1.3.0) to configure an _OpenBazaar_ node inside the virtual environment.
 When the node is running, you can navigate to http://localhost:8888 on your local machine to access the client.
 This setup should take less than 10GB and about an hour.
-These instructions should include all necessary code for starting OpenBazaar.
+These instructions should include all necessary code for starting _OpenBazaar_.

 1. This example is built on an Ubuntu Trusty host.
 Doesn't work from inside a virtual machine.
 	+ `sudo apt-get update`